eb4i/NeuralClimb/README.md

-# Climbing Holds - Detection and Classification (still to do!)
+# Climbing Holds - Detection and Classification

 *CS407 - The Beta Creators*